knicholson32/unabridged/README.md

 global.interval = setInterval(() => {}, 1000);
 ```

 The production environment does not hot-reload, so these functions are not necessary.
-However, they also don't cause issues, so they are left in the production.
+However, they also don't cause issues, so they are left in production code.

 ## Debug Logs